January 23, 2018, Morelia, Mexico

 First, as much as we like to believe that the world is all sunshine, peaches and cream, oh what a wonderful world it is, we must recognize the reality of crime and violence.

 In the few minutes that I have been working on this article some terrible crimes have taken place.
 No, I have not been listening to the news but based on crime statistics it is safe to say that in the last few minutes some place around the world several people have been killed, women have been raped, children have been abducted.
 Violent home break-ins have taken place, people have been robbed, mugged, drugged and even had their internal organs stolen.
 Yes, what a wonderful world indeed.
+And what are we doing about it?
+What are you doing about it?

 The physical part of Krav Maga; our defenses against kicks and punches, knives and guns, is always the last resort and not even necessarily the most important part of self defense.
 The "cool" stuff is preceded by a lot of boring stuff that is vitally important.